transferwise/tw-base-utils/README.md

 The end goal is to not have this kind of library and instead rely on Java language improvements and other open source libraries.

+## 📚 Documentation
+Documentation can be found in the [docs](docs/) directory, or if you're a Wiser, on the [developer portal](https://dev.tw.ee/docs/default/Component/tw-base-utils).

 ## License
 Copyright 2021 TransferWise Ltd.